akhoury6/rbcli/README.md

 * __Logging__: Keep track of all instances of your tool through logging.
 Logs can go to STDOUT, STDERR, or a given file, making them compatible with log aggregators such as Splunk, Logstash, and many others.

+* __Local State Storage__: Easily manage a set of data that persists between runs.
+You get access to a hash that is automatically kept in-sync with a file on disk.

 ## Installation